-Particularly the centralisation of power over the internet’s infrastructure, business models and virtual spaces into the hands of just handful of dominant tech companies is a source of growing concern, especially as the core values of these tech giants often do not necessarily align with those of the European public.
+The centralisation of power over the internet’s infrastructure, business models and virtual spaces, into the hands of just a handful of dominant tech companies is a source of growing concern, especially as the core values of these tech giants often do not necessarily align with those of the European public.
 This is why, as European internet users, we find ourselves increasingly out of options, having to rely either on the technologies and narratives of big tech companies more interested in our data than our rights as users, or solutions built in countries that do not value privacy and freedom from the government’s prying eyes in the same way we do.

 - The development of a radical new vision for what the future internet could and should look like through a variety of foresight exercises.